 S-scale has its roots in the American Flyer brand.
 Before World War II, A.C.
 Gilbert bought the American Flyer product line, and made trains that could operate on the Lionel O-scale track.
 The equipment was made to 1:64 scale, but the wheels and trucks were gauged to the wider O-scale standard.
 After WWII, to be able to better compete with rival Lionel, A.C.
 Gilbert developed the more prototypical-looking two-rail system, and spaced the rail gauge to that of S-scale (Lionel uses a third rail down the center of the track, since it primarily used AC power for the engines).

-There are four distinct groups within the S-scale community, namely "American Flyer" (A.F.), "hi-rail", "scale", and "narrow-gauge".
-We all model in S-scale, 1:64, but with some slightly different flavors.
+There are four distinct groups within the S-scale community, namely "American Flyer" (typically abbreviated as "A.F." or "AF", sometimes also called "tin plate" especially when referring to pre-war items), "hi-rail", "scale" (usually referring to standard-gauge track), and "narrow-gauge".
+All model in S-scale, or the 1:64 ratio, but with some slightly different flavors.
 Because of the American Flyer roots, there are a lot of people who still have and perhaps operate original A.C.
 Gilbert American Flyer products.
 Lionel now owns the American Flyer brand name, and they continue to manufacture products under that name.
 These are compatible with the older A.C.
 Gilbert A.F. products.
 "Scale" modeling covers both standard-gauge and narrow-gauge.
 This is similar to the popular HO-scale.
 Models have finer details and are more delicate.